Exhibitors

 CAMPING

-Camping is open only to 4-H Exhibitors & other Fair personnel.
-We are no longer able to accommodate camping on the grounds and encourage you to contact the following campgrounds:
+For non 4-H or Fair Personnel, we are not able to accommodate camping on the grounds and encourage you to contact the following campgrounds:

 Friendly Beaver, New Boston: 603-487-5570